Improve WordPress Security: Limit Login Attempts Without a Plugin

 add_action( 'after_setup_theme', 'child_theme_setup' );

-or example, if you want to add Greek translations, you need to create a .po file named el.po for Greek.
-This file should be placed in the /languages folder inside your child theme directory.
+For exampe, for Greek translations you’ll need to add a .po file called el.po for Greek.
+Place it in the /languages folder of your child theme directory.

 The contents of the el.po file should include the following translation for the error message: